-Figure 2.- The soil profile above consists of an 8 cm (3.14 inches) layer of peat and/or mucky peat underlain by a 1 cm (0.4 inches) layer of muck.
+Figure 2.-The soil profile above consists of an 8 cm layer of peat and/or mucky peat underlain by a 1 cm layer of muck.
 The remaining soil layers are sandy soil material.
 In LRRs R, W, X, and Y, observations would begin below the peat, mucky peat, and muck layers (9 cm).
-In LRRs, F, G, H, and M, observations would start at the actual soil surface.
+When using Indicators S2 or S3, observations would start at the actual soil surface (0 cm).
 In all remaining LRRs, observations would begin at the muck surface (8 cm).